GHSA-9GWX-9CWP-5C2M

 Opencast is vulnerable to the Billion laughs attack which allows an attacker to easily execute a (seemingly permanent) denial of service attack, essentially taking down Opencast using a single HTTP request.

-Consider an XML file (createMediaPackage.xml
+Consider an XML file (createMediaPackage.xml) like this:

 <!ELEMENT title (#PCDATA)>